lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 </g> denied to dam-replication-service, raise a support ticket.</p>
 -->

-If a replication agent (which was publishing to brand portal just fine) stops processing publish jobs, check replication logs.
-AEM has auto-retry built-in, so if a particular asset publish fails, it is retried automatically.
+If a replication agent (which was publishing to brand portal just fine) stops processing publish jobs, check replication logs. [!DNL AEM] has auto-retry built-in, so if a particular asset publish fails, it is retried automatically.
 If there is some intermittent issue like network error, it might succeed during re-try.

 But if there are continuous publish failures and queue is blocked. then you should check "test connection" and try to solve the errors that are being reported.

-Based on the errors, you are advised to log a support ticket, so that Brand Portal engineering team can help you resolve issues.
+Based on the errors, you are advised to log a support ticket, so that [!DNL Brand Portal] engineering team can help you resolve issues.